HenryMagram/drivechain.info/faq/index.md

 How much BTC could be stolen by a reorg attack?

 Well, at [200,000 BTC transacted per day](https://blockchain.info/charts/estimated-transaction-volume?timespan=1year), we can expect turnover over 13,500 blocks to amount to 18.4 million BTC.
-This value is greater than the current number of Bitcoins in existence [~17 million], and so *all* circulating coins would be stolen (only those which hadn't moved in 6+ months would ever be safe).
-Interestingly, because [~3.8 million BTC are estimated to be lost forever](http://fortune.com/2017/11/25/lost-bitcoins/), 18.4 M is more BTC than could ever be deposited onto any sidechain ever.
+This value is greater than the current number of Bitcoins in existence [~17 million], and so *all* transacted coins would be stolen (only those which hadn't moved in 6+ months would ever be safe).
+Interestingly, because [~3.8 million BTC are estimated to be lost forever](http://fortune.com/2017/11/25/lost-bitcoins/), 18.4 M is likely more BTC than could ever be deposited onto any sidechain ever.

-Critics who raise this point, are really objecting to the entire philosophy of "optional sidechains".
-The purpose of sidechains is to allow the mainchain Bitcoin Core software to ignore BTC-activity on other networks -- this indifference frees up those networks to try experimental or controversial features.
-Critics who invoke "miners can steal", fail to understand this purpose.
-Since the only way to block "miner theft" is via full-node rule-enforcement, these critics are really advocating a sidechain security model where Bitcoin Core is required to download and validate all sidechain blocks on all sidechains.
+Analysts of Drivechain object to Drivechain for the reason quoted at the top of this section are ultimately objecting to the entire philosophy of "optional sidechains".
+The purpose of sidechains is to allow the mainchain Bitcoin Core software to be indifferent to BTC activity on other networks.
+That indifference frees up those networks to try experimental or controversial features.
+Analysts who object to Drivechain by stating "the miners can steal" fail to understand that purpose of sidechains.
+Since the only way to block "miner theft" is via full-node rule-enforcement, those critics are really advocating a sidechain security model where Bitcoin Core is required to download and validate all sidechain blocks on all sidechains.
 This would prevent miner-theft, but it turns each new sidechain into a mandatory hard fork!

 ### ii.
 Autonomous Miners Fallacy ### {#ii}

 Some people believe that miners are free to do whatever they like.
-This view is often simplified [perhaps for politeness reasons] as sorting miners into two "types", the "honest" type that tend to choose to do friendly things, and the "dishonest" type that tend to choose to do unfriendly things (ie, short-term, narrowly selfish, deceptive, etc).
+This view is often simplified [perhaps for politeness reasons] as sorting miners into two "types": the "honest" type that tends to choose to do friendly things and the "dishonest" type that tends to choose to do unfriendly things (i.e., short-term, narrowly selfish, deceptive, etc.).

 In reality, though, miners have no choice but to profit-maximize.